serialport/node-serialport/README.md

 ² Windows 7, 8, 10, and 10 IoT are supported, but our CI tests only Windows Server 2012 R2.

 ³ OSX 10.4 Tiger and above are supported, but our CI tests only 10.9.5 Mavericks with Xcode 6.1.

+⁴ NodeJS has dropped prebuilt binaries for NodeJS 10 on 32bit linux.
+As a result it's too difficult to maintain  support.
+However if you build nodejs and serialport yourself it will probably work.

 ## Installation Instructions